EthanMali/FlightScope/README.md

 # Radar View Project

 The Radar View project is a Python-based visualization tool designed to display and analyze radar data in a clean and interactive manner.
-This project is perfect for applications like drone navigation, object detection, or general radar data visualization.

 ## Features

 - **Real-time Data Display**: Visualize radar data in real-time.